 The Center has more than 60 groups spread across 30 indigenous languages.
 A 700-seat amphitheatre allows for a huge audience to witness the music and dance displayed by the performers from the Ugandan tribes.
 The center is open on Wednesday, Friday, and Sunday evenings so do check out the timings before heading there.

 Kampala is one of the largest cities in Uganda and there’s more to see around, be it lush greenery to mount makes, lakes to monuments, and safaris included.
-Some of the other places that we didn’t include in this list are Lake Katwe Explosion Crater, Kazinga Channel, Ziwa Rhino Sanctuary, The Equator, Entebbe Botanical Gardens, among others.
+Some of the other places that we didn’t include in this list are Lake Katwe Explosion Crater, Kazinga Channel, Ziwa Rhino Sanctuary, The Equator, and Entebbe Botanical Gardens, among others.